robin-rpr/calos/doc/clearly-deploy.rst

 ===========

-Deploy an application to the Clearly cluster by reading a Docker Compose file and sending the services configuration to the Clearly daemon.
-The daemon will handle the deployment across the cluster nodes.
+Deploy an application to the Clearly cluster by reading a Docker Compose file and applying the services configuration.
+Clearly will handle the deployment across the cluster nodes automatically.

-The deploy command requires the Clearly daemon to be running and accessible on the default API endpoint (http://127.0.0.1:8080).

   :code:`NAME`
     The name of the deployment.
 This identifier is used by the daemon to